CC Robinson

-Could you imagine your life without the benefit of electricity?
+Could you imagine life without electricity?

 How would you continue to work?
 What would school look like?
 How would we ever survive without Netflix or Hulu?